-6) Liver: Jaundice (a rare symptom, which may occur late or after the patient’s recovery from shock).
+6) Liver: Jaundice (a rare symptom, may occur late or after recovery from shock).

 7) Respiratory system: Variable breathing patterns are possible.
-Initially, breaths may be shallow and rapid (in metabolic acidosis respiration may be slower but deeper, or even fast and deep – the Kussmaul respirations); subsequently, the respiratory rate may decrease and the patient can develop apnea.
+Initially, breaths may be shallow and rapid (in metabolic acidosis respiration may be slower but deeper, or even fast and deep [Kussmaul respirations]); subsequently, the respiratory rate may decrease and the patient may develop apnea.
 Acute respiratory failure with hypoxia (type I), inappropriate hypercapnia (type II), or both may occur.

 3. Symptoms and signs of the underlying condition: Dehydration, bleeding, anaphylaxis, infection (sepsis), cardiovascular diseases, pulmonary embolism, tension pneumothorax, ileus, and other conditions.

-The classically described triad of shock (hypotension, tachycardia, oliguria) may not be present together in all cases.
+The classically described triad of shock (hypotension, tachycardia, oliguria) may not be present in all patients.